GRIF-IRFU/puppet-omd/README.md

     #using hiera for specifying the IP whitelist
     include omd::check_mk::agent

 Add a check_mk tag "nagios" on a host.
+You can now specify the monitoring network that should be used when exporting the node ipaddress to check_mk, in order to avoid using the ::ipaddress fact in case multiple networks are configured on a host (you should probably use hiera for that...) .

     omd::check_mk::addtag{nagios:}
     or
     ensure_resource( 'omd::check_mk::addtag' ,'nagios',{})
+    or
+    omd::check_mk::addtag{multi_networks: monitoring_network=> '10.0.0.0', monitoring_netmask: '255.255.255.0' }

+    or add in hierra :
+    # omd::monitoring_network: 10.0.0.0
+    # omd::monitoring_netmask: 255.255.255.0

 Add an MRPE test that will be automatically inventoried ( and exporting a check_mk tag) :

     omd::check_mk::mrpe::check{'hung_nrpe': command=>'/usr/lib/nagios/plugins/check_procs -w :5 -C nrpe'}